frohro/6302view/docs/notes.md

 Attempting to add more controls or reporters when the respective maximum is met will not add more.

-`MAX_TALLY` sets the maximum number of data recordings, per reporter, per report period.
+`MAX_BURST` sets the maximum number of data recordings, per reporter, per report period.
 See the (currently non-existent) section for more details.

 `MAX_DEBUG_LEN` sets the maximum amount of characters you are able to send per report period using the `debug` routine.
 If your debug messages are being cut off, either shorten your messages, send less of them per report period, or increase this constant.